wendy-ha18/RSP2023/README.md

 # Algorithmic complexity / Big-O / Asymptotic analysis
 Big O notation is a way to describe the efficiency or complexity of an algorithm.
-It provides a rough estimate of how long an algorithm will take to run, based on the size of the input data.
+It provides a rough estimate of how long an algorithm will take to run, based on the size of the input data

 ## Time Complexity

 - Big-Oh (O) Notation describes the worst-case run time (asymptotic upper bound of an algorithm).
 - Big-Omega (Ω) Notation reveals the best-case run time (asymptotic lower bound of an algorithm).
 - Big-Theta (ϴ) Notation encapsulates the extremes and provides a tight and consistent range (average).
-But, is confined to matching time complexities.
+But, is confined to matching time complexities

 ![Alt text](Photo/image-10.png)